JianLoong/jianloong.github.io/content/posts/jplag.md

 My feelings with students paying for external help from 3rd parties is neutral, because in a way, these people act like personal tutors for the students.

 As long as what they teach is in line with what is taught by the teaching team, I have no issues with it.
 However, I do feel sad that the teaching team is seen as not approachable by the students, as we should be the go-to point for them.

+JPlag here is normally just used as a tool to assist the teaching team.